Samsung/TizenRT/README.md

 #### APP key

-APP key is used for signing tinyara os.
+APP key is used for signing TizenRT os.
 Here is the process.

 1. Run below commands to generate private key.
 This is a key for signing OS.
 ```bash